hollingsworthd/jBrowserDriver/README.md

 #### Pre-requisites
 There's no need to install any web browser and this works fine on a server (headless).
 Java 8 (Oracle JDK/JRE or OpenJDK) is required.

-Linux users: on Debian/Ubuntu install the following, `apt-get install openjdk-8-jdk openjfx libxslt1.1 libswt-gtk-3-java`
+Linux users: on Debian/Ubuntu install the following, `apt-get install openjdk-8-jdk openjfx`

 #### Usage
 Use this library like any other Selenium WebDriver or RemoteWebDriver (it implements Selenium's JavascriptExecutor, HasInputDevices, TakesScreenshot, Killable, FindsById, FindsByClassName, FindsByLinkText, FindsByName, FindsByCssSelector, FindsByTagName, and FindsByXPath).